Willamette Heritage Center

 The Thomas Kay Woolen Mill, founded in 1889 by Thomas Lister Kay, was one of numerous textile mills that operated throughout the Valley.
 These textile mills were critical components in Oregon’s economic stability.
 The Mill produced fine woolen blankets and fabric for more than seventy years and was managed by four generations of the Kay family – a legacy still perpetuated at the world-renowned Pendleton Woolen Mills, owned and operated by Kay’s descendants.

 The west half of the museum’s parking lot used to belong to the Southern Pacific Railroad Company and contained Section Housing for railroad workers and track maintenance sheds for equipment.
-The forthcoming Rail heritage exhibit will look at the history of the railroad on this site and the industry it supported.
+The Rail heritage exhibit looks at the history of the railroad on this site and the industry it supported.

 Travelling Exhibits